 - Suntan lotion & Aftersun – Don’t be a lobster

 This massively depends on what time of year you are going and what the weather in different countries.
-For instance, we knew the weather in Berlin would be vastly different to Budapest.
+For instance, we knew the weather in Berlin would be vastly different from Budapest.
 It’s worth doing a bit of research on the typical weather conditions around the time you are going to get a general idea.
-However, my key tip for this is to always pack layers that can work in both warm and cold weather.
+However, my essential tip for this is always to pack layers that can work in both warm and cold weather.